open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>topologyKey</b></td>
         <td>string</td>
         <td>
-          TopologyKey is the key of node labels.<br/>
+          TopologyKey is the key of node labels.
+Nodes that have a label with this key and identical values are considered to be in the same topology.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>whenUnsatisfiable</b></td>
         <td>string</td>
         <td>
-          WhenUnsatisfiable indicates how to deal with a pod if it doesn't satisfy the spread constraint.<br/>
+          WhenUnsatisfiable indicates how to deal with a pod if it doesn't satisfy the spread constraint. - DoNotSchedule (default) tells the scheduler not to schedule it.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspectargetallocatortopologyspreadconstraintsindexlabelselector">labelSelector</a></b></td>
         <td>object</td>
         <td>
-          LabelSelector is used to find matching pods.<br/>
+          LabelSelector is used to find matching pods.
+Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>matchLabelKeys</b></td>
         <td>[]string</td>
         <td>
-          MatchLabelKeys is a set of pod label keys to select the pods over which spreading will be calculated<br/>
+          MatchLabelKeys is a set of pod label keys to select the pods over which spreading will be calculated.<br/>
         </td>
         <td>false</td>
       </tr><tr>